2000–01 Orlando Magic season

 The 2000–01 Orlando Magic season was the 12th season for the Orlando Magic in the National Basketball Association.
-In the 2000 NBA draft, the Magic selected shooting guard Mike Miller from the University of Florida with the fifth overall pick, selected point guard Keyon Dooling from the University of Missouri with the tenth overall pick, and selected shooting guard Courtney Alexander out of Fresno State University with the thirteenth overall pick; however, the team soon traded Dooling to the Los Angeles Clippers, and dealt Alexander to the Dallas Mavericks.
+The Magic received the fifth overall pick in the 2000 NBA draft, and selected shooting guard Mike Miller from the University of Florida; the team also selected point guard Keyon Dooling from the University of Missouri with the tenth overall pick, and selected shooting guard Courtney Alexander out of Fresno State University with the 13th overall pick.
+However, the Magic soon traded Dooling to the Los Angeles Clippers, and traded Alexander to the Dallas Mavericks on draft day.

 During the off-season, the Magic acquired Tracy McGrady from the Toronto Raptors, and acquired All-Star forward Grant Hill from the Detroit Pistons.
 The Magic had nearly signed then-free agent All-Star forward Tim Duncan, offering him a six-year contract worth $67.5 million; Duncan led the San Antonio Spurs to their first championship title the year before.
 However, Duncan would re-sign with the Spurs.
 Additionally, the Magic also signed free agents Troy Hudson, Dee Brown and Don Reid, and acquired Andrew DeClercq from the Cleveland Cavaliers.

-However, Hill re-injured his left ankle from the previous season after only playing just four games, and was out for the remainder of the regular season, as the Magic struggled losing 11 of their first 16 games in November.
+However, despite the addition of McGrady, Hill and Miller, Hill re-injured his left ankle from the previous season after only playing just four games, and was out for the remainder of the regular season, as the Magic struggled losing 11 of their first 16 games in November.
 Meanwhile, Brown only appeared in just seven games due to a left quadricep tendon injury.
 Despite losing both Hill and Brown, the Magic posted a nine-game winning streak between January and February, held a 25–23 record at the All-Star break, and returned to the NBA playoffs after a one-year absence, finishing in fourth place in the Atlantic Division with a 43–39 record, and earning the seventh seed in the Eastern Conference.